looak/Gambit/README.md

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/looak/Gambit/tags).

 ## Authors

 * **Alexander Loodin Ek** - *Initial work* - [looak](https://github.com/looak)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License